thaven/DIPs/Drafts/1NNN-HTV.md

 For x86-64 that means that pointers are zero-extended.

+### Target dependent limitations

+Any declaration of a variable of a pointer type that is not supported by the compilation target architecture is a compile-time error.

 ### Examples
 ```
 __ptr32 int p;      // p is a 32-bit pointer to int